 - operator: required to use the su command and shut down the PC

 - dialer: enables using the serial interfaces (with “cu” and “tip”)

 - video: enables access to the graphics card

 Login class: leave it on “default” (we will change it later)

 Home directory: standard

 At this point, we could open a shell and edit it manually.
-But we don't want that.
+But we prefer not to do that.

-We restarted the PC and we have successfully installed FreeBSD.
+We restart the PC, and we have successfully installed FreeBSD.